10 Digital Healthcare Analytics For Providers & Payers

 How to use user feedback/data

 If used properly and creatively, user feedback can do wonders for your healthcare products.
-Here are a few great ways to leverage user feedback data:
+Here are a few great ways to leverage user feedback data:- Use negative feedback and complaints to reduce patient leakage.

 - User their insights to refine and create better digital healthcare products.